529 Plan for Flight Training: Use 529 funds for Flight School

 2. Programs that prepare students for a recognized industry credential or licensing exam

-At Flex Air, you have two pathways to qualify:
+At Flex Air, you have two pathways to qualify to use 529 funds for pilot training.

 • Listed in WEAMS — Facility code: 26000116